-03 Jul How to perform a multivariate analysis when you have too few number of subjects
+03 Jul How to perform a multivariable analysis when you have too few observations

-It is sometimes surprising not to be able to carry out a multivariate analysis because the number of subjects is too small while the file contains several hundred observations (patients, subjects).
+It is sometimes surprising not to be able to carry out a multivariable analysis because the number of subjects is too small while the file contains several hundred observations (patients, subjects).

-For linear regressions, i. e. multivariate analyses for which the outcome variable is numerical, it is necessary to have at least 10 observations per explanatory variable.
+For linear regressions, i. e. multivariable analyses for which the outcome variable is numerical, it is necessary to have at least 10 observations per explanatory variable.

 A small subtlety, when the explanatory variable is categorical with N classes, it counts as N-1 variables.
 For example, let us take the categorical variable “satisfaction” with the following 5 classes: